mehulagg/gitlab/doc/user/project/issue_board.md

 ### Enable or disable new add list form **(FREE SELF)**

-The new form for adding lists is under development and not ready for production use.
-It is deployed behind a feature flag that is **disabled by default**.
+The new form for adding lists is under development but ready for production use.
+It is deployed behind a feature flag that is **enabled by default**.
-[GitLab administrators with access to the GitLab Rails console](../../administration/feature_flags.md) can enable it.
+[GitLab administrators with access to the GitLab Rails console](../../administration/feature_flags.md) can disable it.

 To enable it: